unytics/bigfunctions/CONTRIBUTING.md

 - you deployed sucessfully your bigfunction by calling `bigfun deploy your_bigfunction`
 - you tested the bigfunction for all the examples you provided and you each time got the expected output. (we plan to create a test command line soon).

+## Report bugs using Github's issues
+We use GitHub issues to track bugs.
+Report a bug or start a conversation by opening a new issue.

 ## License
 By contributing to this repository, you agree that your contributions will be licensed under its MIT License.